1st Timer's Guide

 Where do I go?
 What do I do first?
 We know how you feel, so here are some tips and helpful hints to make your experience a bit easier!

 Lift Tickets, Lessons and Rental Equipment

 1. COME TO THE TICKET WINDOW - Look for signs to the lift ticket windows or the Customer Service Desk.
-At Wachusett, you can purchase a first timer package - called the "Learn to Turn" package - that includes lift ticket, lesson and rental equipment.
+At Wachusett, you can purchase a first timer package - the "Learn to Turn" package - includes lift ticket, lesson and rental equipment.
 Purchase this at a lift ticket window or Customer Service.

 Unloading Area: Wachusett has a drop off area near the base lodge where you may unload your gear before parking the car.
 Look for signs directing you to this location.
 During busy times drop off will not be in the upper lot, but at the shuttle bus in the lower lots.